 As indicated earlier, results of the social services reviews are used by districts to develop corrective action plans.
-The comparison chart provided to the districts at the social services review exit conferences, and discussion of the corrective action plan developed after the prior review, allow management staff to evaluate the efficacy of the strategies for improvements that were implemented.
+The comparison chart provided to the districts at the social services review exit conferences, and discussion of the corrective action plan developed at the conclusion of the prior review, allow management staff to evaluate the efficacy of the strategies for improvements that were implemented.